 - Non-native speakers: 155 million

-It is the official language of Indonesia, the fourth most populous country in the world.
-It is unique in that it is not the native language of most of its speakers.
-It is therefore a second language necessary for mutual understanding in a country where there are more than 200 languages.
+Bahasa Indonesian is the official language of Indonesia, the fourth most populous country in the world.
+Peculiarly, it’s not the native language of most of its speakers.
+Rather, it’s a second language necessary for mutual understanding in a country with more than 200 languages.